 - No manipulation of must (freshly pressed juice), such as reverse osmosis, centrifuge, or watering back (yet another way to cover up flaws in both the grapes or the winemaking process)

 - No use of dimethyldicarbonate (DMDC), a chemical preservative used to sterilize and de-alcoholize wine, or polyvinylpolypyrrolidone (PVPP), a powder that helps reduce bitterness and correct color

 Whew!
 Quite the impressive list, eh?
 Even better–Thrive Market's wines start at $14.99/bottle!

-If you're looking in person, try Whole Foods, Total Wine, your local wine store, or check out the organic sections at most grocery store chains.
+If you'd rather shop in person, we highly suggest grabbing a copy of our natural wine guide and taking it with you as you navigate various selections in different stores.
+You can try Whole Foods, Total Wine, your local wine store, or check out the organic sections at most grocery store chains.

 What are you waiting for?
 Download our free Natural Wine Guide!
-Not only do I have some tips and tricks to help ensure the wine you’re drinking is safe, but I’ve also compiled a list of The Best Natural Wines Under $25.
-I’ve personally tried every wine on the list, so I can vouch for their taste and quality, and many of the wines came recommended from sommeliers, restaurateurs, wine shop owners, and natural wine experts!
+Not only do we have some tips and tricks to help ensure the wine you’re drinking is safe, but we’ve also compiled a list of The Best Natural Wines Under $25.
+We’ve personally tried every wine on the list, so we can vouch for their taste and quality, and many of the wines came recommended from sommeliers, restaurateurs, wine shop owners, and natural wine experts!

 Rest assured, this guide will help you determine whether a wine is safe and healthy, or toxic and full of harmful additives.